 It may be necessary for an Academic Senate employee to incur expenses on behalf of the Academic Senate.
 In order for the Academic Senate to honor those expenses incurred on behalf of the Academic Senate activities, the employee must receive approval from the Executive Director in advance of incurring such an obligation and provide appropriate receipts or other documentation that verifies occurrence of the actual expense before the Academic Senate will authorize payment/reimbursement.

-Approval for such expenses must be submitted in writing on the Academic Senate Expenditure Authorization Form.
-This form must be completed and signed by the employee and approved by the Executive Director before the Academic Senate will accept responsibility for the expense.

 Travel Expenses.
 All travel and related expenses chargeable to the Academic Senate must be incurred exclusively on behalf of the Academic Senate.
 Travel costs shall be reimbursed according to the Academic Senate Expense reimbursement policies.

 DISCIPLINE The Senate uses a progressive form of discipline.
 The degrees of discipline are generally used to ensure the employee has the opportunity to correct his or her performance.
 There is no set standard of how many oral warnings must be given prior to a written warning or how many written warnings must precede termination.
 Factors that will be considered are: